krikamol/krikamol.github.io/_publications/2019-05-31-first-post.md

 ---
-layout: "post"
+layout: "paper"
-title: "This is the new title 2"
+title: "This is the new title"
 permalink: "/my-new-url/"
 ---